 [00:11:35] Dr. George: She never got even close to that.

-[00:11:37] Vanessa: No, I didn’t, but I’m telling you inside myself, out of it.
-Yes.
-Yes.
-I have to talk myself out of it, but yeah, I mean the anger and the resentment was real.
+[00:11:37] Vanessa: No, I didn’t, but I’m telling you it was inside myself.
+I had to talk myself out of it, but yeah, I mean the anger and the resentment was real.
 And how did that show up?
 It showed up in our relationship.
 It showed up in the bedroom and, and that’s what we bring to the table.
 How now to effectively talk to one another so that you can be on each other’s level and be teammates through life.

-[00:12:15] Dr. George: I basically talking to talk, but I wasn’t walking the walk and, but through it all, I mean, our relationship’s always been number one.
-And like she said, it, it, it took some figurative knocking on my head to really the understand that, but, but you also, when you when it reaches the bedroom and that becomes an issue, and I’m continually saying, what’s a matter, what’s the matter?
+[00:12:15] Dr. George: Basically talking the talk, but I wasn’t walking the walk and, but through it all, I mean, our relationship’s always been number one.
+And like she said, it took some figurative knocking on my head to really understand that, but, but you also, when you when it reaches the bedroom and that becomes an issue, and I’m continually saying, what’s a matter, what’s the matter?
 What, what did I do?
 What’s wrong?
-And I guess after hearing what she was telling, then I, you know, the, the wall started coming down and I made time to understand and listen.
+And I guess after hearing what she was telling, then I, you know, the wall started coming down and I made time to understand and listen.
 And so, that’s how it started to get better, at least from my perspective.

 [00:13:09] Vanessa: And to your–

 [00:13:11] Vanessa: To your listeners, this might sound very, like sound to them that this was a simple process for us, the steps through it, but it wasn’t.
 It wasn’t, but we, we kept at it.